catchkomal/wp-pmpro-discountcodeexsist/README.md

 # wp-pmpro-discountcodeexsist
-check if codes have been used already
+above code will check if discount codes have been used already in used in current members account